 See more details and a list of the other participating artists on the VAE website.

-Many of her paintings have been inspired by the places she has traveled and are usually painted in pastel, a medium she finds expresses her feelings of peace, serenity and beauty in the places she has been.
-Her main interest is painting landscapes of the mountains and seashore.
+Many of my paintings have been inspired by the places I have traveled to and are usually painted in pastel, a medium I find expresses my feelings of peace, serenity and beauty.
+I hope that these feeling are conveyed to those who view my work.

 click on the thumbnail pictures below to see the full painting